 Why is my deck stain peeling and how do I prevent this from happening?
 This a common question and occurrence for many exterior wood deck owners.
-Homeowners love their wood decks and patios and nothing ruins the outdoor experience more then a ugly looking peeling deck.
-In this article we will look at the main reasons for deck stains failures, how to fix them, and how to prevent the stains from peeling in the future.
+Homeowners love their wood decks and patios and nothing ruins the outdoor experience more than an ugly looking peeling deck.
+In this article, we will look at the main reasons for deck stains failures, how to fix them, and how to prevent the stains from peeling in the future.

 Did Not Prep the Deck Properly: